GiuseppePatane/BlogApi/README.md

 4. ` cd BlogApi/`

-5. run  `docker compose  -f docker-compose.yml up`
+5. run  `docker compose  -f docker-compose.yml up` for starting the application and:
+   + an instance of PostgresSql
+   + an instance of [seq](https://datalust.co/seq) for see the application log

-6. for test the apis  you may use  the file `testApi.http` with visual studio code  and the  [rest client extension](https://marketplace.visualstudio.com/items?itemName=humao.rest-client)
+6. for test the apis you may use  the file `testApi.http` with visual studio code  and the  [rest client extension](https://marketplace.visualstudio.com/items?itemName=humao.rest-client
+   > N.B the first run will create the database with some test data

 7. For see the Swagger go to http://localhost:8090/swagger/index.html
-8. For see the application logs go to [seq](https://datalust.co/seq) http://localhost:8888/#/events
+8. For see the application logs go to seq at http://localhost:8888/#/events

 ## Code coverage
 The code coverage is  93%